-Use FOG lights if FOG present and makes it hard for your to see road markings.
+Use FOG lights if FOG present and makes it hard for you to see road markings.

-Rear vehicle's head lights always troubles the driver, to overcome this, witch your rear view mirror to NIGHT VIEW by pushing the button under the mirror.
-If your car is fitted with electrochromatic mirror, it will give you perfect night view of rear car and lights.
+Rear vehicle's head lights always trouble the driver, to overcome this, witch your rear-view mirror to NIGHT VIEW by pushing the button under the mirror.
+If your car is fitted with electro chromatic mirror, it will give you perfect night view of rear car and lights.

 We live in a society, where good and bad both elements live together.
-Not everyone who hits the road are always ready to oblidge the road rules.
+Not everyone who hits the road are always ready to oblige the road rules.

 Bullying on a road is common.
-Melbourne is well known for Tail gatting with insurance companies.
+Melbourne is well known for Tail getting with insurance companies.
 Melbourne has highest rates of Head to Tail crashes on the road.

 Remember that, If you are being tailgated on the road, it must be 1 of the 2 reasons.
 Either you are going slower or the person behind you is in rush.
 In this case, check your speed.
 If you are doing slow speed, get in to right speed and you will be okay.
 If you are still being tail gated, find a safe place to pull over or change your lane and let the other vehicle go.